Last Updated on February 8, 2023 by Matt

 - removing the tire from the rim

-- installing the tire back on the rim
+- reinstalling the tire on the rim

 - inflating the tire